About Miloslav Troup

 A vast and utterly exceptional work by Miloslav Troup is ranked among the best of Czech art culture in the 20th century.
 Thanks to its time in France, his work is also classified as a part of an international artistic movement.
 Considering the Czech environment, Troup´s work cannot be easily identified as belonging to some art movement or groups due to the fact that the artist was an individual who did not want to be associated with any mainstream art form at that time.
 Therefore, his appraisal is not subject to periodic preferences; by its originality he stands aside from the predominant art styles.
 This might be the reason why Troup has been appreciated on a wider level only relatively recently.
 It is worth remembering that Troup introduced his work during his lifetime at international prestigious exhibitions where he was also awarded.
 In 1963, for example, he received a gold medal on the occasion of the International Book Illustration Biennial in Sao Paulo and in 1966 he received a UNESCO prize for the best book illustration at the Frankfurt Book Fair.

 The society of admirers and supporters of Miloslav Troup looks after his artistic legacy under the name “Společnost TROUP 2017”.
-The society has organised a number of exhibitions and is preparing the commemoration of the centenary of his birth in 2017.
+The society has organised a number of exhibitions - the most significant took place in Prag´s Municipal House Gallery in 2017 to comemorate the 100th anniversary of Miloslav Troup´s birth.